Root Canals in Fairfax VA

 You need a root canal when the pulp material deep inside your tooth becomes infected.
 The first indication is usually intense pain, and we need to perform the procedure to provide relief.
 While we need to get rid of the infected material, a root canal leaves the structure of your tooth intact.
 Without root canal treatment, you will likely experience worsening pain and eventually lose the tooth.

 Our Fairfax, VA dental team does everything possible to put you at ease and make sure you’re comfortable during root canal treatment.
-If your anxiety is still a problem, we are pleased to offer safe, gentle nitrous oxide sedation that helps you relax for the duration of the procedure and leaves no lingering after-effects.
-We also provide comforting amenities like pillows and blankets in our treatment rooms, and TVs and music offer a pleasant distraction so you can sit back and get the essential care you need.
+If your anxiety is still a problem, we offer safe, gentle nitrous oxide sedation to help you relax during the procedure with no lingering after-effects.
+We also provide comforting amenities like pillows and blankets in our treatment rooms.
+TVs and music offer a pleasant distraction so you can sit back and get the tooth-saving care you need.

 If I break a tooth, will I need a root canal?